andreamazzella/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 The townsfolk, bearing smiles that better resemble grimaces, grimly intone, “All will be well.”
 The Baron nods, evidently satisfied, and continues riding north, followed by Izek, his mastiffs, and any remaining guards.
 The activity of the street resumes shortly thereafter.

-If Ireena is with the party, she has drawn up the hood of her cloak upon exiting the inn.
-Nonetheless, unless the party has taken specific action to prevent Izek from noticing her, he catches Ireena’s eye and holds her gaze for a long, lingering moment before ultimately departing, leaving Ireena feeling uncomfortable and cold. [[Arc H - The Strazni Siblings]] then begins.
+If Iván is with the party, he has drawn up the hood of his cloak upon exiting the inn.
+Nonetheless, unless the party has taken specific action to prevent Izek from noticing him, he catches Iván’s eye and holds his gaze for a long, lingering moment before ultimately departing, leaving Iván feeling uncomfortable and cold. [[Arc H - The Strazni Siblings]] then begins.

-If asked, Ireena notes with uncertainty that something about Izek seemed almost familiar, though she can’t remember why.
+If asked, Iván notes with uncertainty that something about Izek seemed almost familiar, though he can’t remember why.

 If the players defied Vargas or Izek in any way, or otherwise assisted Willemina, Ernst Larnak reports their actions to Lady Fiona Wachter at Wachterhaus. [[Arc G - Lady Wachter's Wish]] then begins.